-The protection relay's fault record structure starts from the location 49401 and consists of a fixed header part and an application data part.
+The protection relay's fault record structure consists of a fixed header part and an application data part.
 The application data part is always protection relay type specific.
 The whole fault record including the protection relay specific application data part is found in the Modbus memory map section.